DRanger666/linux-tab-cycling/Tab_Cycling/docs/deployment_plan.md

 - Identifies the application type
 - Sends the appropriate keystrokes for tab navigation
 - Works with different applications using their specific key combinations

+## Technical Details

+### How It Works
+The script:
+- Detects the focused window
+- Tries WM_CLASS then process name for identification
+- Looks up a JSON mapping to find the appropriate keystrokes
+- Sends the keystroke with xdotool using --clearmodifiers
+- Has a safe fallback for unrecognized applications

+### Script Notes
+- mapping.json is editable - add keys under "wm_class" using parts of WM_CLASS or under "proc_name" using process names from /proc/<pid>/comm
+- Use lowercase keys for reliability
+- xdotool's key names: use Page_Down, Page_Up, Tab, Return, etc.
+- `--clearmodifiers` avoids an active modifier stuck on interfering with the sent key
+- For debugging add `--debug` when running the script

+### Edge Cases and Tips
+- Some apps ignore synthetic events for security.
+If an app does that, you need an app-level solution (change its shortcuts or use an extension/remote API)
+- If you prefer consistent behavior across apps, configure the apps you use most to the same keyset (for example set browser and editor to use Ctrl+PageDown for next tab)
+- If a program uses MRU tab switching and you want linear switching, change the mapping (for example VS Code default MRU is ctrl+Tab; set mapping to ctrl+Page_Down for linear)
+- You can extend the JSON to include per-window-title patterns if needed
+- This works on X11 and GNOME session